QSPFoundation/qsp-wasm-engine/Readme.md

 - `main_changed` - event is triggered whenever text in main panel changes.
   Arguments:
   1. `text` - current content of main panel
+  2. `isNewDesc` - optional boolean indicating if this is a new description
 - `stats_changed` - event is triggered whenever text in stats panel changes.
   Arguments:
   1. `text` - current content of stats panel